Napoldej/ku-polls/README.md

 ## Installation

+- In the wiki:
+Check the installation instructions [here](../../wiki/Installation-and-Configuration)

+- In the file:
-Check the installation instruction [here](../../wiki/Installation-and-Configuration)
+Check the installation instruction  <a href="Installation.md">Installation.md</a> file

 ## Running the Application